ZYJLiu/solana-fork/docs/src/developing/gaming/store-sol-in-pda.md

     pub chest_vault: Account<'info, ChestVaultAccount>,
 ```

 Then we can call an instruction on the program to deposit some sol into that account by calling the System program with a cross program invocation.
 This just means calling a program from within a program.
-Here you can see we are creating a CPIContext with the account we want to interact with and then pass themm to the system program transfer function to transfer 1000000 Lamports (fraction of sol token) into the chest vault.
+Here you can see we are creating a CPIContext with the account we want to interact with and then pass them to the system program transfer function to transfer 1000000 Lamports (fraction of sol token) into the chest vault.

 ```js
     let cpi_context = CpiContext::new(